-Expressive Activity Procedures
+Expressive Campus Procedures

-Reserving Campus Facilities
+A. Reserving Campus Facilities

-If students, student organizations, or College employees desire to reserve campus facilities for the purpose of expressive activity, they must submit a request to the Dean of Student Services or his/her designee.
+- If students, student organizations, or college employees desire to reserve campus facilities, they shall submit their requests to the Dean of Student Services or his/her designee.
 Requests must be submitted with 24-hours advance notice.
-More notice may be required to allow for sufficient logistical support and to ensure the safety and security of the campus.
-If individuals or organizations who are not members of the College community (i.e., not students, student organizations, or College employees) desire to reserve campus facilities, they must be sponsored by a recognized MECC student organization or the College to conduct expressive activities or events on campus.
+More notice may be required to allow for sufficient logistical support and to ensure the safety and security of the campus. - If individuals or organizations who are not members of the college community (i.e., not students, student organizations, or college employees) desire to reserve campus facilities, they must be sponsored by a recognized MECC student organization or the college to conduct expressive activities or events on campus.

-The following areas are not available for expressive activity: administration offices, Wampler Library, and (during instructional hours) classrooms.

-Students, student organizations, and College employees may request to reserve campus facilities on a first-come, first-served basis.
-These requests may be denied for the following reasons only:

-- The requested venue is an indoor facility that the College has designated as not available for expressive activity; - The requested venue is an indoor facility and the request conflicts with restrictions; - The venue is already reserved for another event; - The activity will attract a crowd larger than the venue can safely contain; - The activity will substantially disrupt another event being held at a neighboring venue; - The activity will substantially disrupt College operations (including classes); - The activity is a clear and present threat to public safety, according to Campus Police; - The activity will occur during College examination periods; or - The activity is unlawful.

-During an event, the student, student organization, or College employee requesting the reservation is responsible for preserving and maintaining the facility it reserved.
-If it causes any damage to those facilities, the person(s) or organization (and its officers, if applicable) shall assume responsibility.

-In the event that multiple individuals or organizations submit conflicting reservation requests, the following order of precedence shall govern:
+- 3. MECC may designate certain indoor facilities as not available for expressive activity, such as administration offices, libraries, and (during instructional hours) classrooms and shall make the campus community aware of such areas.
+Any other restrictions on expressive activities occurring in indoor facilities must (a) apply equally to all individuals and organizations and (b) not depend upon the content or viewpoint of the expression or the possible reaction to that expression. - 4.
+Students, student organizations, and college employees may request to reserve campus facilities on a first-come, first-served basis.
+These requests may be denied for the following reasons only: - a.
+The requested venue is an indoor facility that the MECC has designated as not available for expressive activity under this policy; - b.
+The requested venue is an indoor facility and the request conflicts with restrictions enacted pursuant to this policy; - c.
+The venue is already reserved for another event; - d.
+The activity will attract a crowd larger than the venue can safely contain; - e.
+The activity will substantially disrupt another event being held at a neighboring venue; - f.
+The activity will substantially disrupt college operations (including classes); - g.
+The activity is a clear and present threat to public safety, according to the college's police or security department; - h.
+The activity will occur during college examination periods; or - i.
+The activity is unlawful. - 5.
+During an event, the student, student organization, or college employee requesting the reservation is responsible for preserving and maintaining the facility it reserved.
+If it causes any damage to those facilities, the person(s) or organization (and its officers, if applicable) shall assume responsibility. - 6.
+When assessing a request to reserve campus facilities, MECC and its administrators must not consider the content or viewpoint of the expression or the possible reaction to that expression.
+MECC and its administrators may not impose restrictions on students, student organizations, or college employees due to the content or viewpoint of their expression or the possible reaction to that expression.
+In the event that other persons react negatively to a student's, student organization's, or college employee's expression, MECC officials (including college police or security) shall take all necessary steps to ensure public safety while allowing the expressive activity to continue.

-- Official College sponsored activities and events; - Recognized student organization activities and events; - Student activities and events; and - All other activities and events.

-Spontaneous Expressive Activity
+b.
+Spontaneous Expressive Activity: